area9innovation/flow9/doc/form.markdown

 	Offset(x : double, y : double, form : Form) -> Form;

 We also have a more or less complete set of widgets.
-Although `Material` is the recommended toolkit, if you need custom designs, widgest  in `Form` can be helpful.
+Although `Material` is the recommended toolkit, if you need custom designs, widgets in `Form` can be helpful.
 See the ui/ folder and you can find things like:

 	CheckBox(caption: Form, value: DynamicBehaviour<bool>, size : double) -> Form;